 History GCSE allows you to investigate the most important advances in medicine from the time of the Black Death, through early plastic surgery, right up to advances in cancer and genetic treatments.
-We find out about influential individuals in our medical past and how their innovations and world events impact our health.
+We find out about influential individuals in our medical past, across the last 2000 years, in the First World War and how their innovations and world events impact our health.